 the nutritional value of your meal.

-Crackers, granola bars, muffins, and similar snack foods typically contain refined grains, sugar, vegetable oils, and other low-nutrient ingredients.
+Crackers, granola bars, muffins, and similar snack foods typically contain refined grains, sugar, vegetable oils, and other ingredients that are low in nutrients

 These ultra-processed foods provide little nutritional value.